Rtucharya: The 6 seasons and lifestyle, diet, and your Yoga practice

 Charaka Samhita – Sutrasthana 6:9 – 18 (with a bit of translation)

 In the winter, we strive to create good health.
 Earth and Water elements (kapha dosha) are high in the winter.
 It is the time to build, as the digestion is strong and the power of digestion is the bodily strength.
 With ones individual agni in view, heavy food is prescribed both qualitatively and quantitatively in winter and unless heavy food is taken the digestion does not function properly.
 If heavy food are not taken the body cannot produce the proper heat and nutrition to the tissues.
-This is the worst time to do a raw diet (AYURVEDA DOES NEVER DO RAW DIET AS IT IS AGAINST REALLY FUNDAMENTAL COMPREHENSION OF SUBSTANCE QUALITIES, DIGESTION AND JUST PLAIN HEALTH, SEVERAL DISEASES ARE CAUSED BY EATING TOO MUCH RAW FOOD AS PER AYURVEDIC KNOWLEDGE), juicing, or any cold foods or foods and drinks of pungent bitter and astringent tastes.
+This is the worst time to do a raw diet (AYURVEDA DOES NEVER DO RAW DIET AS IT IS AGAINST REALLY FUNDAMENTAL COMPREHENSION OF AGNI, SUBSTANCE QUALITIES, DIGESTION AND JUST PLAIN HEALTH, SEVERAL DISEASES ARE CAUSED BY EATING TOO MUCH RAW FOOD AS PER AYURVEDIC KNOWLEDGE), juicing, or any cold foods or foods and drinks of pungent bitter and astringent tastes.
 It will highly aggravate vata and cause problems with the digestion and an accumulation of bad fat will accumulate.
 The difference between early winter and late winter is that the late winter is dry and the lengthening of the day starts towards the end of it.
 During this time it is important to watch the digestive fire and the heavy foods that are eaten.
 Eating heavy foods prepared in a way that makes them lighter is the ayurvedic way.
-Take grains for example, if you simple dry roast them before preparing them their normal way, it makes them light by fact that you are putting fire element into them or precooking them and breaking down the proteins in a western framework.
+Take grains for example, if you simple dry roast them before preparing them their normal way, it makes them light by fact that you are putting fire element into them or precooking them and breaking down the proteins in a Western framework.
 It is noteworthy to mention here that if you were to google “winter anti kapha diet” you would have the most unbelievable amount of results come up.
-This information is misinformed, uneducated, and absolutely wrong.
-This is a problem with our education of ayurveda in America.
-Big problem.
-If one was to follow that advice, they would destroy their immune system which is built off of the heavy nourishing foods eaten in winter.
-Another note, most Western Ayurvedic practitioners are saying that vata is high in the winter, but from the original texts quote above you can see that this is not true.
-It can be aggravated but only if you were not to eat enough to feed the digestive fire (agni) and the result is that it consumes the tissues (dhatus) resulting in vata being aggravated.
-Vata can also be aggravated at this time by not keeping warm and being exposed to the cold.
+If one was to follow what is written, that advice, they would destroy their immune system which is built off of the heavy nourishing foods eaten in winter.
+There are many discrepancies in the seasons with Western Ayurvedic and I will not go into what they say, but from the original texts quote above you can see that this is not true.

 The difference between the two winters is that the early winter is wet and the later is dry.
 During the first part of winter we are able to take in heavy, nourishing, sweet foods because the digestion is so strong.
 Later, coming into the dry winter we change to uttarayana.
 The change is the start of the digestive power declining.
 It wanes until the middle of summer where it starts to wax again from its weakest point.
 Our diet needs to reflect this by watching our digestive capacity.
 Eating heavy foods but in a lighter way is the easiest way to do this.
 Soups, stews, root vegetables, meats of drier climates is the best way to do this.